adamyg/winxsh/README.md

 Lean Win32 native console clients with a built-in VT220/xterm-color256 terminal emulator.

-   o slogin is a Windows console based SSH2 client, using LIBSSH2.
+   * slogin is a Windows console based SSH2 client, using LIBSSH2.

-   o rlogin is a RSH/RLOGIN client.
+   * rlogin is a RSH/RLOGIN client.

 Plus a native Win32 'rlogind' service.

-   o rlogind is a RSH/RLOGIN service utilising ConPTY's
+   * rlogind is a RSH/RLOGIN service utilising ConPTY's

        This service is an investigation into the recently released Window's 10 Pseudo Console (ConPTY) infrustructure and API, in addition to enhanced console UTF-8 and VT functionality.